FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/elb_listener.md

 * `lb_algorithm` - (Required) Specifies the load balancing algorithm for the listener.
 The value can be roundrobin, leastconn, or source.

+* `description` - (Optional) Provides supplementary information about the listener.
+    The value is a string of 0 to 128 characters and cannot be <>.

 * `session_sticky` - (Optional) Specifies whether to enable sticky session.
     The value can be true or false.
 The Sticky session is enabled when the value